vedro-universe/vedro-docs/docs/basics/selecting-and-ignoring.md

 ```

 Indexing starts at **1**, and follows the **top-to-bottom order** of `@params` declarations — the natural order they appear in your code.

+## The Big Picture

+Every selection feature (whether it’s a path, subject, decorator, or parameter index) is just a **filter**.

+Vedro starts with the full set of available scenarios and lets you narrow it down using rules:
+- `vedro run <path>` → filter out everything **except** what’s in the specified path
+- `--ignore <path>` → filter out **only** what’s in the specified path
+- `--subject <intent>` → filter out all scenarios that **don’t match** this subject
+- `@vedro.only` decorator → filter out **everything except** this scenario

+Think of each tool as a way to define what to ignore, until only the scenarios you care about are left.
+Once you see it that way, combining filters becomes intuitive, predictable, and powerful.